Nazarwadim/GGJ-2024-Banjek-Game/resources/scripts/read.md

-This folder is for components scripts
+This folder is for components scripts that can be used in multiple scenes etc.